coder71-bd/uniedupro/README.md

 ### Built With

 - React
-- React-router
+- React-router-dom
 - React-bootstrap
 - Bootstrap

 ## Features

 An educational app.
 It contains four page.
+They are Home, services, about and contact page.
+You can navigate through a page and explore some info about that page.

 ## Contact